michi-sxc/GRAFT/README.md

 - Converted files can be downloaded directly or as a ZIP archive if multiple files are converted.
 - Please note that fasta/q to BAM/SAM conversions will generate dummy headers and empty metadata as fasta/q files do not contain BAM/SAM specific data.

+### File Viewer

+- Upload file on main analysis page.
+- Navigate to the "File Viewer" tab and select uploaded file to view genomic sequence data.
+- Full data filtering capabilities as on the main page.
+- Mismatched bases are visualized in color: orange for C>T transitions, red for all other mismatches.

 ### Centrifuge Analysis

 - Select a FASTQ file from the "File Selection" dropdown.